Treaty establishing the European Defence Community: 1950–1951: Launch of the Pleven Plan

 On 24 October 1950, France's Prime Minister René Pleven proposed a new plan, which took his name although it was drafted mainly by Jean Monnet, that aimed to create a supranational European army.
 With this project, France tried to satisfy America's demands, avoiding, at the same time, the creation of German divisions, and thus the rearmament of Germany.

 The EDC was to include West Germany, France, Italy, and the Benelux countries.
 The United States would be excluded.
 It was a competitor to NATO (in which the US played the dominant role), with France playing the dominant role.
 Just as the Schuman Plan was designed to end the risk of Germany having the economic power to make war again, the Pleven Plan and EDC were meant to prevent the same possibility.
 Britain approved of the plan in principle, but agreed to join only if the supranational element was decreased.

 According to the Pleven Plan, the European Army was supposed to be composed of military units from the member states, and directed by a council of the member states’ ministers.
 Although with some doubts and hesitation, the United States and the six members of the ECSC approved the Pleven Plan in principle.

-Negotiations
+1951–1952: Negotiations and signing

 The initial approval of the Pleven Plan led the way to the Paris Conference, launched in February 1951, where it was negotiated the structure of the supranational army.

-France feared the loss of national sovereignty in security and defense, and thus a truly supranational European Army could not be tolerated by Paris.
+France feared the loss of national sovereignty in security and defence, and thus a truly supranational European Army could not be tolerated by Paris.
 However, because of the strong American interest in a West German army, a draft agreement for a modified Pleven Plan, renamed the European Defense Community (EDC), was ready in May 1952, with French support.

-Signing

-Among compromises and differences, on 27 May 1952 the six foreign ministers signed the Treaty of Paris establishing the European Defence Community (EDC).

-Ratification

-All signatories except France and Italy ratified the treaty.
-The Italian parliament aborted its ratification process due to France's failed ratification.

-French rejection

-The EDC went for ratification in the French National Assembly on 30 August 1954, and failed by a vote of 319 against 264.